gosling-lang/gosling-website/blog/v1-release.md

 Although we are releasing the first major version, we acknowledge that there are several limitations in the current Gosling that are worth noting here for users:

 - Gosling currently only supports React.
 This means you can embed Gosling visualizations into your webpage or application only if they are based on React.
 - Several Gosling features are experimental and not ready for production.
-Such features are located under the “experimental” property of the Gosling specification (e.g., `experimental.performanceMode`), so be careful using them.
+These features are located under the “experimental” property of the Gosling specification (e.g., `experimental.performanceMode`), so use them with caution.
 - We recognize that Gosling's performance can significantly decrease with certain visual encodings(e.g., overly drawn line connections) and data types (e.g., large plain texts or BAM files).

 ## What to expect in the future